Ryde

-Ryde is an English seaside town and civil parish on the north-east coast of the Isle of Wight.
-The built-up area had a population of 24,096 according to the 2021 Census.
+Ryde is a seaside village and civil parish on the north-east coast of the Isle of Wight, England.
+The parish area had a population of 24,096 according to the 2021 Census.
 Its growth as a seaside resort came after the villages of Upper Ryde and Lower Ryde were merged in the 19th century, as can still be seen in the town's central and seafront architecture.
 The resort's expansive sands are revealed at low tide.
 Their width means the regular ferry service to the mainland requires a long listed pier – the fourth longest in the United Kingdom, and the oldest surviving.

-History
+Name

-The name Ryde derives from the Old English rīð meaning a 'small stream'.
+The name Ryde derives from the Old English rīð meaning '(the place at) a small stream'.